rebelcl0ud/blog/_posts/2018-04-30-[39]-es6-status-tooling.markdown

 },
 ```

-`npm run babel` will spit out a `app-compiled.js` file that will contain pollyfill version code of es6 code in, let's say, `main.js` file, `app.js` file, or w.e main file being used.
+`npm run babel` will spit out a `app-compiled.js` file that will contain polyfill version code of es6 code in, let's say, `main.js` file, `app.js` file, or w.e main file being used.

 Note: `.babelrc`, config what browsers you want to support or plugins/presets is the alternative to including it in the `package.json` file